Sri Lanka Navy: Blue water navy

 The U.S. 7th Fleet flagship USS Blue Ridge manoeuvres into formation with SLNS Sayura and SLNS Samudura.

 Expanding its blue water capability the navy began commissioning larger fleet assets equivalent to Patrol frigates, which it termed as Advanced Offshore Patrol Vessels.
 In April and August 2018 two 105m long vessels of the Saryu-class were commissioned.
 Built by Goa Shipyard on order to the Sri Lanka navy, these were the largest purpose built ships for the Sri Lanka Navy.

 In 2017, SLNS Sayurala took part in Southeast Asian Nations (ASEAN) International Fleet Review 2017 in Thailand.
 This is the longest foreign tour (21 days) an SLN Ship undertook after the year 1965 with 127 sailors including 18 officers.
 This followed in 2018 by SLNS Sagara which sailed to Indonesia to attend the Multilateral Naval Exercise “Komodo” and “International Fleet Review” (IFR) 2018, while SLNS Samudura and SLNS Suranimala sailed to India to take part in Milan.
 The navy participated in Exercise RIMPAC for the first time in 2018, sending a contingent of marines to the international maritime exercise.

 In August 2018, the navy took over a Hamilton-class high endurance cutter which was transferred to the Navy from United States under the EDA program.
 Commissioned in June 2019 as an Advanced Offshore Patrol Vessel, it became the largest combat vessel in the Sri Lankan navy at 3250 tonnes and second former United States cutter in its service.

 In June 2019, the navy took over a Type 053H2G frigate which was transferred to the Navy from China.
 It will be armed with dual Type 79 100 mm naval guns and two Type 76A dual-37 mm anti-aircraft guns to function as an Advanced Offshore Patrol Vessel.

 In August 2021, the navy dispatched its Landing Ship, Tank SLNS Shakthi to sail to the Port of Chennai to sealift urgently needed medical grade oxygen needed for the COVID-19 situation in the island.
 On 26 October 2021, the navy formally took over the second Hamilton-class high endurance cutter transferred from the United States at the USCG Station Seattle under the EDA program.
-It is due to reach its home port in 2022, following a seven-month refit in Seattle.
+It reached its home port in 2022, following a seven-month refit in Seattle.